 FAQ

-Sovereignty is the retained right of a tribal nation to govern itself.
-Tribes existed as nations and governed themselves long before the United States of America was formed.
-They retained the right to govern themselves even when they ceded land under treaties with the U.S. government.
+Sovereignty is the inherent right of a tribal nation to govern itself.
+Tribes existed as nations and governed themselves long before the formation of the United States of America.
+They have retained the right to govern themselves, and their sovereignty has been affirmed by the U.S. Constitution and subsequent Supreme Court rulings.

-When a tribe is federally recognized, it is recognized by the U.S. government as a sovereign tribal entity for the purposes of interacting with federal agencies and receiving federal aid.
-Tribes must meet established federal standards to qualify for recognition.
-All 11 tribes in Minnesota have federal recognition.
+When a tribe is federally recognized, it is recognized by the U.S. government as a sovereign tribal entity having the immunities and privileges of an Indian tribe by virtue of their government-to-government relationship with the United States.
+Tribes must meet established federal standards and criteria to qualify for recognition.
+There are 11 federally recognized Tribes is Minnesota.

 Tribes are sovereign governments recognized by the U.S. Constitution.
 They have the same status as states and foreign nations under federal law.

-Most tribes have Constitutions or governing Articles approved by the Secretary of the Interior.
-Typically, they elect a governing body and a Chairman, President or Chief who serves as the leader.
+Each tribe has its own unique government structure and policies.
+Most tribes have constitutions or governing articles approved by the Secretary of the Interior.
+Typically, members elect a governing body and a chairperson or president who serves as the leader.

 Taxes

-Tribal casinos are tax-exempt because they are government operations, not private, for-profit businesses.
+Tribal casinos are tax-exempt because they are government operations.
 Just as state lottery revenues are reserved for use by the state, tribal gaming revenues are reserved for use by the tribes.
 Congress did not intend tribal gaming to be a revenue source for states.
+Each year, MIGA member tribes pay approximately $126 million in payroll taxes for employees that work at casinos and other tribal enterprises.

-Indian citizens pay federal income taxes on all income, including payments from gaming revenues.
-The vast majority of Indians pay state income and local property taxes, too.
-The only exceptions are those tribal members who both live and work on the reservation, a relatively small percentage of all Minnesota Indians.
+Tribal members pay federal income taxes on all income, including payments from gaming revenues.
+The vast majority of Native Americans pay state income and local property taxes, too.
+The only exceptions are those tribal members who both live and work on the reservation, a relatively small percentage of all Native Americans in Minnesota.

 No. Federal aid goes to tribal governments, not individuals.
 In rare cases, individual tribal members may receive direct payments as part of negotiated or court-ordered settlement of land, treaty, mineral rights, or other claims.